Identification and Treatment of Mange: Sarcoptic (red) & Demodectic (demodecosis) mange

 • 1 injections per week for 2 weeks

-• If injections can’t be given Invermectin tab (1/ 20 kg body weight) every day for duration of treatment.
+• If injections can’t be given Ivermectin tab (1/ 20 kg body weight) every day for duration of treatment.

-• Note: Invermectin can’t be given for puppies <2 months old
+• Note: Ivermectin can’t be given for puppies <2 months old

 • RIDD (Amitraz) application (for killing the mites):